Aastha-520609/face_recognition_desktop_application/README.md

 ## Attendence Made Easy

-### Description
-The Face Recognition Attendance System is a Python-based application designed to simplify attendance tracking through face recognition.
-The system utilizes tkinter for the graphical user interface and integrates the face_recognition library for real-time face recognition.
+### This is the visual representation of the desktop application.

-### Images to the working system can be viewed inside the following directory
+###Images to the working system can be viewed inside the following directory

 - main_directory/system_images/home_page.jpg
 - main_directory/system_images/attendence_page.jpg
 - main_directory/system_images/attendence_list.jpg
 - main_directory/system_images/csv_files.jpg

+### Description
+The Face Recognition Attendance System is a Python-based application designed to simplify attendance tracking through face recognition.
+The system utilizes tkinter for the graphical user interface and integrates the face_recognition library for real-time face recognition.

 ### Features
 - **Real-Time Face Recognition:** Utilizes the webcam to perform real-time face recognition.